Radiative corrections in nucleon time-like form factors measurements: QED Radiative corrections to first order

-Here again, we separate the interference term between the soft photon contribution from the lepton and hadron vertex into an infrared divergent term depending on the mass $\lambda$ and a finite term :
+Here again, we separate the interference term between the soft photon contribution from the lepton and hadron vertex into an infrared divergent term depending on the mass $\lambda$ and a finite term:

-$Sp(x)$ is the dilogarithm or Spence's function defined as :
+In eqs.(34-38), $Sp(x)$ is the dilogarithm or Spence's function defined as :

-One can check that the infrared terms depending on $\lambda$ disappear when we sum up the contributions from the virtual and soft photon corrections.\\ We show in table I and II, the soft and virtual corrections with final and initial state radiations.
-The superscript ``$e$'' or ``$e-p$'' indicate the corrections from the lepton final state radiation or the total correction with final and initial state radiations. $\omega$ is the infrared cut-off on photon energy, separating the soft and hard photon contributions.
+One can check that the infrared terms depending on $\lambda$ disappear when we sum up the contributions from the virtual and soft photon corrections.\\ We show in the table 1 and in the table 2, the soft and virtual corrections with final and initial state radiations as a function of the positron angle in the center of mass system.
+The left columns represent the individual contributions $ \delta_{vac} $, $ \delta^e_{vertex}$ and $ \delta ^e_\soft $ which are usually calculated.
+The other contributions are $\delta ^p _{vertex} $, $ \delta^p _\soft $, $ \delta _{box} $ and the interference contribution $ \delta^{ep}_\soft$ of the emitted soft photons.
+The right columns give the quantities and the total contribution

+The upper limit of the energy of the soft photon, separating the soft and hard photon contributions is denoted by $\omega$.
+Its value has been chosen such as the ratio of this energy to the energy of the positron in the center of mass, when no photon is emitted, is $\simeq 1 \%$.

-The radiative corrections given in the different columns are explained in the text.
-Let us make some comments on the radiative correction (soft+virtual) factor values in the two last columns. \begin{itemize} \item If only the final state radiation is taken into account, it is independent of the lepton scattering angle in the center of mass system.
-This is not the case for the initial state radiation, due to the interference between the initial and final state radiations given by $\delta_R^{e-p}$. \item A remarquable feature is the asymmetry observed in the lepton angular distribution due to the charge-odd term.
-The angular distributions of the $e^+$ and $e^-$ are different. \item The contribution of the box diagrams (two-photon exchange) is negligible, less than 1 $\%$, in agreement with the hard rescattering mechanism calculation [23]. \end{itemize} In principle, the hard photon contributions in the next section do not alter these features.
+Let us add some comments on the radiative correction (soft+virtual) factor values in the two last columns of tables 1,2. \begin{itemize} \item If only the final state radiation is taken into account, it is independent of the lepton scattering angle in the center of mass system.
+This is not the case for the initial state radiation, due mainly to the interference between the initial and final state radiations given by $\delta_\soft^{ep}$. \item A remarquable feature is the asymmetry observed in the lepton angular distribution due to the charge-odd term.
+The angular distributions of the $e^+$ and $e^-$ are different. \item The contribution of the box diagrams (two-photon exchange) is found to be negligible, less than 1 $\%$.
+Recently, two-photon corrections in the $\bar{p} p \rightarrow e^+ e^-$ process were investigated with the hard rescattering mechanism [26].
+To be valid, the virtualities of both photons must be large in such an approach.
+The two-photon correction obtained is below the 1 $\%$ level.

+\item The contribution of the box diagrams and the proton vertex, which depend on the electromagnetic form factors $ F_1$ and $ F_2$ have only been calculated in [18] in the point-like approximation.
+As their contribution is small compared to the sum of all the terms, we conclude that this approximation is nevertheless good enough to give a reliable evaluation of the radiative corrections. \end{itemize} As we will see, the hard photon contributions in the next section do not alter these features.